canonical/kafka-k8s-operator/CONTRIBUTING.md

 ## Documentation

-Product documentation is stored in [Discourse](https://discourse.charmhub.io/t/charmed-kafka-k8s-documentation/10296) and published on Charmhub and the Canonical website via Discourse API.
-The documentation in this repository under the `docs` folder is a mirror synched by [Discourse Gatekeeper](https://github.com/canonical/discourse-gatekeeper), that takes care of automatically raising and updating a PR whenever changes to the content on Discourse are made.
+Product documentation is stored in this repository under the `docs` folder and published on ReadtheDocs.
-Although Discourse content can be edited directly, unless the modifications are trivial and obvious (typos, spellings, formatting) we generally recommend to follow a review process:

 1. Create a branch (either in the main repo or in a fork) from the current `main` and modify documentation files as necessary.
-2. Raise a PR against the `main` to start the review process, and conduct the code review within the PR.
+2. Raise a PR against the `main` to start the review process, and conduct the code review within the PR before merging back to the `main`.
-3. Once the PR is approved and all comments are addressed, the PR should NOT be merged directly!
-All the modifications should be applied to Discourse manually.
-If needed, new Discourse topics can be created, and referenced in the navigation table of the main index file on Discourse.
-4. Discourse Gatekeeper will raise a new PR or add new commits to an open Discourse PR, tracking the `discourse-gatekeeper/migrate` branch.
-The [sync_docs.yaml](https://github.com/canonical/kafka-k8s-operator/actions/workflows/sync_docs.yaml) GitHub Actions provides further details on the Gatekeeper integration that can be run (a) in a scheduled fashion every night; (b) as a part of pull request CI, and (c) can be triggered manually.
-If new topics are referenced in the main index file on Discourse, these will be added to `docs/index.md` and the new topics pulled from Discourse.
-5. Once Gatekeeper has raised a new or updated an existing PR, feel free to close the initial PR manually created in step 2, with a comment referring to the PR created by Gatekeeper.
-If the initial PR was referring to a ticket, add the ticket to either the title or the description of the GateKeeper PR.

 ### Terminology